OSRCL/OSL_Original/README.md

 # OSL_Original
-The original OSL - ATmega 328 based through hole board.
+The original OSL - uses an ATmega 328 DIP chip on an easy-to-assemble through hole board.